 In 2017 the 1.5m long unmanned miniboat was built and launched into the Atlantic with a GPS tracker as part of the Educational Passages Miniboat Program.
 After 154 days at sea and traveling over 10,000 km, it landed on a beach in Fahy, Co.
 Mayo, Ireland and was brought to the Drumgallagh National School in Ballycroy.
 After connecting classrooms, the boat was brought down to Cork where it was repaired by Walsh Boat Works.
-It is currently being re-decorated with student artwork submissions during 2021, and relaunched back into the Gulf Stream on November 7.
+It was re-decorated with student artwork submissions during 2021, and relaunched back into the Gulf Stream on November 7.

 HVES in Charleston, South Carolina in 2017: